shreyabirthare/public_lab3/README.md

 (either during order requests or the final order checking phase) or are they transparent to the clients?
 Do all the order service replicas end up with the same database file?

+##  Part 5: Optional part for Extra Credit -  Consensus using RAFT

+This part is optional and may be attempted for extra credit.
+This part can take significant effort and you should attempt it **only if the rest of your lab is complete and in good shape.**

+Assume that the order service is replicated on three nodes.
+Implement a RAFT consensus protocol that uses state machine replication so that all replicas can order incoming writes and apply them to the database in the same order.
+This will ensure that race conditions do not occur where concurrent incoming orders go to two different replicas and get applied to the other replicas in different orders.
+You will need to implement an on-disk log that implements state machine replication as part of RAFT.
+You will further need to show that failures of a order replica does not prevent the others from making progress since the majority of the replicas (2 out of 3) are still up.
+The extra credit part is worth 20 points.

 ## What to submit

 At the top of this README file add the name(s) and umass email address(es) of all the team members.